 Who Was Leather Apron?

-Additionally, less than 48 hours after the crime had been reported, the press began to focus on one particular individual as a potential suspect.
+Less than 48 hours after the crime had been reported, the press began to focus on one particular individual as a potential suspect.
 This person’s vicious habits had been recounted by several local prostitutes, who described tales of him stalking the streets threatening women with a knife, robbing them or even attempting to kidnap them.
 Due to his habit of wearing a leather apron, he had been nicknamed ‘Leather Apron’.

-Leather Apron was believed to be of a “marked Hebrew type” which set him apart as a member of the large immigrant Jewish community that had been growing in the East End over the previous decades.
-With this development, the next few years would prove to be a highly dangerous time for these immigrant settlers.
-Racism and resentment towards Jews were already rife, and before long, they were being blamed for undercutting job markets and taking over local neighbourhoods.
+Leather Apron was believed to be of a “marked Hebrew type” which set him apart as a member of the large Jewish immigrant community that had been growing in the East End over the previous decades.
+With this development, the next few years would prove to be a highly dangerous time for these settlers.
+Racism and resentment towards Jews were already rife, and, before long, they were being blamed for undercutting job markets and taking over local neighbourhoods.
 As such, they would go on to provide the public (and some journalists) with an easy scapegoat for the killings.

 Was Mary Ann Nichols the First Jack the Ripper Victim?